 Writing an effective personal statement requires a bit of soul searching and reflection.
 The schools want to gain from your essay some insight into your character and personality.
 It’s difficult for most people to write about themselves, especially something personal or introspective.
-If thoughtfully observed and answered, the following suggestions and questions will yield material from which you can draw upon in writing your essay.
+If thoughtfully observed and answered, the following suggestions and questions will yield material from which you can draw upon in writing your personal statement grad school essay.
 Although the questions are presented in categories, your responses will inevitably straddle the various groupings.
 This is as it should be, since brainstorming is a very lateral process.
 Most important while completing these questions is that you be sincere and enjoy yourself.

 1. Perform a Self-Inventory of Your Unique Experiences, Major Influences, and Abilities

 - What attracts you to this particular school?

 - Are there any specific faculty members at this academic institution whose work interests you?
 With whom would you most like to study?